 3. Stay Away from Other Insurance Companies

-It’s possible that insurance companies besides your own will get in touch with you after your commercial car accident.
+Insurance companies besides your own may get in touch with you after your commercial car accident.

 However, the only insurance company you need to be in contact with is your own.
 There is no need to give any information to other insurance companies.
 Instead, just give them your lawyer’s number.

-These companies may try to mask their inquiries as friendly conversation.
-However, it’s very important that you don’t answer any of their questions, even if they seem casual.
+These companies may try to mask their inquiries as friendly conversations.
+However, you mustn’t answer any of their questions, even if they seem casual.
 Your answers could be used against you later.

 As stated above, do not sign anything from an insurance company, whether it’s your own or not, until you have spoken with your legal representation.